Free Trial

 • Invoice Generation: After a sale, the company issues an invoice that includes payment terms, amount due, and due date.

-• Recording the Entry: The AR team or accounting software creates an accounts receivable entry, which gets reflected in financial reports.
+• Recording the Entry: The AR team or accounting software creates an accounts receivable entry that is reflected in financial reports.

-• Monitoring the Invoice: The team tracks payment status and follows up if the invoice remains unpaid close to or beyond the due date.
+• Monitoring the Invoice: The team tracks payment status and follows up if the invoice remains unpaid by the due date.

 • Payment Collection: Once payment is received, the entry is cleared, and the cash is reflected in the company’s bank account.